416: Fire Maidens of Outer Space

 Oh, no, they’re bombing Levittown!

 Levittown was the first planned community built in the United States.
 Occupying 5,500 acres in Pennsylvania, the town offered housing for 70,000 people, as well as churches, schools and stores.
-It was completed in 1958, and while it was roundly criticized by some for being soulless, it has been widely imitated by other builders in the fifty years since its inception.
+It was completed in 1958, and while it was roundly criticized by some for being soulless, it has been widely imitated by other builders in the decades since its inception.

 It’s the Beatles!
 Ahhhhhh!